temcavanagh/Rubbish-Classification/README.md

 # Rubbish-Classification
-A PyTorch model for the detection and classification of rubbish in the environment from images.
+A PyTorch computer vision model for the detection and classification of rubbish in the environment from images.

 Example observations/images: